OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

 TODOGROUP: Elaborate - See Annex C of ENISA Secure machine learning algorithms 2021.
   TODO: Make clear this is not a silver bullet.
   Links to standards:
-  * TODOGROUP: Mentioned anywhere in our scope?
+  * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
+TODOGROUP: covered anywhere else?

 * INPUTDISTORTION.
 Lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
   Modification can be done by adding noise (randomization), or by smoothing.